 Place passwords on your credit card, bank, and phone accounts.
 Avoid using easily available information like your mother’s maiden name, your birth date, the last four digits of your Social Security number, your phone number, a series of consecutive numbers, or a single word that would appear in a dictionary.

 Combinations of letters, numbers, and special characters make the strongest passwords.

-Using pass phrases can also work well (and be easier to remember then a random series of numbers and symbols).
+Using pass phrases can also work well when it comes to protecting your financial information (and be easier to remember then a random series of numbers and symbols).
 For example I might use the phrase “I walk by white flowers” and make it into a pass phrase by replacing the vowels with numbers, the ‘I’ in ‘white’ with an exclamation point and capitalizing every fourth letter like this: 1w4LkbyWh!t3fl0W3rs.

 Following the relatively simple steps above and a little extra work on your part will keep your private information, private.
 Protecting your information can make all the difference, when it comes to identity theft.

 If you think you are the victim of identity theft, here are some important steps to take.